v-community/v_by_example/examples/functions/functions.md

 ## High Order Functions

-Functions in V can also take in another function which is usually needed to sort, map, fitler etc.
+Functions in V can also take in another function as a parameter which is usually needed for something like sort, map, filter, etc.

 ```go
 fn square(num int) int {